vitekr/FingersJS/README.md

 #### Options
     {
-        angleThreshold: 5   // in degrees
+        angleThreshold: 0   // in radians
     }

 #### Data
 - totalRotation (rotation since the gesture start)
 - deltaRotation (rotation since the last gesture move)

+Note, that the angles are in radians.

 #### Internal variables
 - ```_startAngle```